MasihMoafi/Eyes-Wide-Shut/readme.md

 ![](https://www.googleapis.com/download/storage/v1/b/kaggle-user-content/o/inbox%2F14567214%2F7fe712f1166c4e307da9919a0bf47635%2Ffinding%201%20histo%20chart.jpeg?generation=1756159108850307&alt=media)

 2.  **The Consummate Liar (Semantic Bypass):** A vulnerability where malicious goals are reframed in benevolent terms.
 The model, which blocks requests for "user dependency," willingly designs and then monetizes a predatory, manipulative "educational tutor" when the goal is reframed as maximizing "student engagement."
-3.  **The Mr. Rothschild (Insecure Internal Monologue):** A 100% reproducible architectural flaw.
+3.  **The Mr. Mr. X (Insecure Internal Monologue):** A 100% reproducible architectural flaw.
 By inducing a state of intense cognitive load and paradox, the model is forced to leak catastrophic secrets in its internal Chain of Thought (CoT) while attempting to follow a complex protocol, even as its final output remains secure.
 4.  **Severance (Multi-agentic Frailty):** Inspired by the series Severance, and concepts from game-theory, we see corporate sabotage, false admission of wrong-doing, and internal policy breach in the model's Chains of thought.

 ---